 Treasure is good for more than just acquiring in piles, unless of course you’re a dragon…

-Let’s talk about treasure today.
+Today, we’re having a very important talk.
+This subject is about something more important to adventures than anything else – Let’s talk about treasure.
 Treasure is an important part of any D&D game.
 Arguably it’s an important part of any RPG, really, but as soon as your systems start getting more and more esoteric, so too does the very idea of treasure.
 Whereas in D&D, treasure has an intrinsic meaning in the game–and by extension it’s a known quantity that is calculated for in the level formula.
 No wait come back!
 I promise this isn’t going to be super dry and full of theory.

 Just the front part.
 All that’s really important to understand is how wealth works in the game.
 Often it’s a part of the reward players get for successfully completing adventures.
 Or even just for finishing combat encounters.
 Monsters slain come with treasure.
 Kill people, take their stuff–it doesn’t get any more D&D than that.
 And once you’ve killed people and taken their stuff, you can use that stuff to kill more people–or better people–and take their stuff, and so on and so on.

 It’s even factored in to how players level up.
 There’s a wealth-by-level table that says by X level you should have X amount of gold–and the power of that much gold can really shape how your character works.
 That’s why magic items, or heck, even plate mail have such high price tags.
 They’re not meant for 1st-level characters, or even 3rd level characters.
 Plate Mail gives you the best base AC in the game, barring magic.
 But it costs 1,500 gold pieces, which you’re not likely to have for a few levels.